mcbrwr/testmodule/README.md

 yarn link
 ```

-go back to the parent folder and create a NextJS test project
+go back to the parent folder, create a fresh NextJS test project and link the above module package:

 ```
 cd ..